joncrawf/mime/README.md

 tensorboard --logdir ../mime-experiments/ --samples_per_plugin images=100
 ```

+#### PEARL

+The environments and the config files for PEARL are available under the `pearl` folder.

+The original PEARL implementation can be found [here](https://github.com/katerakelly/oyster).

 ## Acknowledgments

 The initial MAML implementation that has been here reworked and expandend in many ways was originally developed by Tristan Deleu as a PyTorch re-implementation of MAML.

 I would like to sincerely thank him for its clean and well-organised code.
 Its work is available at [this repository](https://github.com/tristandeleu/pytorch-maml-rl).

-I also would like to thank the researchers that created the Meta-World benchmark
+I also would like to thank the researchers that created the Meta-World ([paper](https://arxiv.org/abs/1910.10897)) benchmark